I-235/US-77 and I-44

 ABOUT THE PROJECT

-Part of the $88 million I-235 reconstruction starting at N. 36th St. will include rebuilding the BNSF railroad bridge over N. 50th St.
+Part of the $88 million I-235 reconstruction starting at N. 36th St. will include rebuilding this BNSF railroad bridge over I-235.

 - This phase will widen I-235 to six lanes from N. 36th St. to just north of N. 50th St. It also will reconstruct the N. 50th St. bridge over the interstate, the BNSF railroad bridge and a smaller bridge near N. 50th St.